HL7/davinci-crd/src/pagecontent/hooks.md

 Not all of these will be relevant for all resource types.
 And different resources have differently named data elements and search parameters for them.
 In some cases, support only exists as extensions or does not exist at all.
 Where necessary, this implementation guide defines additional extensions and/or SearchParameter instances to support retrieval of these elements.
 The intention is for both extensions and search parameters to eventually migrate into the core FHIR specification.

-**Notes**

-*  Executing these queries will bring back a degree of redundant information: repeating the request, Encounter and Appointment resources found in the hook contexts and repeating Patient, Practitioner, Organization and Coverage resources that are common for different request types for the `order-review` hook.
-This redundancy is simply the price that must be paid for using the prefetch mechanism and leveraging the benefits of a common standard.
-Payers seeking greater efficiency can perform direct queries that are more tuned (e.g. a Batch of queries that search for specific resources by ids based on the context resource information)

-* The queries below presume that 'standard' the search parameter names are 'standard' - either for the STU 3 or R4 specifications, or for the SearchParameter instances declared in this implementation guide.
-Payer systems SHALL construct their `prefetch` templates using these standard names and client systems SHALL convert from these standard names to local names as necessary before executing their queries.

-* When full prefetch as defined here is not supported, client systems SHALL, at minimum, support the batch query syntax shown at the end of this section.
-Payer systems may choose to support the batch query mechanism, perform client-specific queries as necessary or return no results when a client does not support its prefetch requirements.

-* While these queries attempt to bring back all of the potentially relevant information, not all information will necessarily exist for all requests or events, particularly at the time the hook is called.
-Services SHOULD provide what coverage requirements they can based on the information available.
+#### Queries

 The 'standard' prefetch queries for this implementation guide that SHOULD be supported for each type of resource are shown in the table below.
-Those parameters in bold are defined as part of this implementation guide.
+Those search parameters with hyperlinks are defined as part of this implementation guide.
+The remainder are defined within their respective version of the FHIR core specification.
 These queries leverage the CDS Hook context extension [described above](#additional-pre-fetch-capabilities)

 <table class="grid">
   <thead>